-In Note 26 information on the risk of geographical concentration of the Group as of December 31, 2019 and 2018 is presented.
+In Note 27 information on the risk of geographical concentration of the Group as of December 31, 2019 and 2018 is presented.

 Regarding the high level of industry concentration, it is due to the Group's focus and the conducting of many activities, operations and services within the banking business in general, or directly or indirectly related to it.
-Also, the risks in the financial services industry account for more than 92.70% of the total risk exposure (excluding government exposure), although when evaluating this level of industry concentration, it should be taken into account that this exposure is to a highly regulated and supervised segment.
+Also, the risks in the financial services industry account around 92.7% of the total risk exposure (excluding government exposure), although when evaluating this level of industry concentration, it should be taken into account that this exposure is to a highly regulated and supervised segment.